 Before Rod The Mod became Rod The Superstar Sellout, he was a hungry young rocker who had the talent to match.
 He always had an instantly identifiable voice (first heard in the Jeff Beck Group whose first two albums helped pioneer heavy metal), but way back when he was also a strong songwriter and gifted interpreter who was backed by a tough band whose key players included Ronnie Wood (bass and guitar), Ian MacLagan (organ and piano), and Mick Waller (drums).
-In fact, I'd argue that Wood (who along with Stewart and MacLagan also simultaneously served time in The Faces) never sounded more inspired than when teamed with Stewart in the early '70s, while Martin Pugh also contributes to the band's formidable guitar attack.
-Yet of course the star of the show is Rod himself, especially on the two ballads that highlight the album, the traditional (and self-explanatory) "A Man Of Constant Sorrow" and the absolutely gorgeous "Handbags And Gladrags" (written by Michael d'Abo, who also plays piano and arranges the song), on which Rod's vocal is as resonant and affecting as he would ever get.
-Those of you who think of Rod as a sappy balladeer or that "Do Ya Think I'm Sexy" guy would do well to check out raucous rockers such as "Street Fighting Man" (yes, the Stones song, though it sounds nothing like the admittedly superior original until the 3:30 mark) and "An Old Raincoat Won't Ever Let You Down" (which is actually the title of this album in the U.K.), where you'll be surprised to hear how rough the slide guitars sound.
-"Blind Prayer" is an edgy and impassioned rocker that spits in the face of Rod's slickly polished later stuff, while prominent piano and call and response vocals with producer Lou Reizner are what I remember most about "I Wouldn't Ever Change A Thing," which, interestingly enough, features Keith Emerson on keyboards.
-Not content to coast, "Cindy's Lament" has more raunchy riffs along with Rod's raspy vocals, though like several songs here it gets by more on its powerful performance than on hooky songwriting, the lack of which is probably why this album wasn't a major hit.
-The album does have a few gems, though, particularly the two aforementioned ballads, and it's as good a place as any to start with Rod's storyteller-based songwriting style (his later box set was called Storyteller for a reason) and musical merging of earthy folksy elements (unsurprisingly, Bob Dylan is a big influence), blueswailing, and straight-up rock n' roll.
+In fact, I'd argue that Wood (who along with Stewart and MacLagan also simultaneously served time in The Faces) never sounded more inspired than when teamed with Stewart in the early '70s, while Martin Pugh and Martin Quittenton also contribute to the band's formidable guitar attack.
+Yet of course the star of the show is Rod himself, especially on the two ballads on side one that highlight the album, the traditional (and self-explanatory) "A Man Of Constant Sorrow" and the absolutely gorgeous "Handbags And Gladrags" (written by Michael d'Abo, who also plays piano and arranges the song), on which Rod's vocal is as resonant and affecting as he would ever get.
+Those of you who think of Rod as a sappy balladeer or that silly "Do Ya Think I'm Sexy" guy would do well to check out raucous rockers such as "Street Fighting Man" (yes, the Stones song, though it sounds nothing like the admittedly superior original until the 3:30 mark) and "An Old Raincoat Won't Ever Let You Down" (which is actually the title of this album in the U.K.), where you'll be surprised to hear how rough the slide guitars sound.
+Likewise, "Blind Prayer" is a tough, impassioned rocker that spits in the face of Rod's slickly polished later stuff, while prominent piano and call and response vocals with producer Lou Reizner are what I remember most about "I Wouldn't Ever Change A Thing," which, interestingly enough, features Keith Emerson on keyboards.
+Not content to coast, "Cindy's Lament" has more intense, raunchy riffs alongside Rod's raspy vocals, though like several songs here it gets by more on its powerful performances (Ian MacLagan provides moody organ embellishments as well) than on hooky songwriting, the lack of which is probably why this album wasn't a major hit.
+The album does have a few gems, though, particularly the two aforementioned first-class ballads, and it's as good a place as any to start with Rod's storyteller-based songwriting style (his later box set was called Storyteller for a reason) and musical merging of earthy folksy elements (unsurprisingly, Bob Dylan is a big influence), blueswailing, and straight-up rock n' roll.
 "Dirty Old Town" (written by Ewan MacColl, as only half of the albums somewhat skimpy eight songs were written by Stewart) ends the album on a relatively low-key note, but Rod would only continue to get more ambitious (and better), at least for a little while.

 Gasoline Alley (Mercury ’70) Rating: A-

 Actually, this is more of the same, though there are slight differences.
-For one, Rod only pens three of the albums nine songs (one in collaboration with Wood), the layered guitars are even more prominent but at the expense of the keyboards, and the album is more likely to feature violins, mandolins, and other such folksy instrumentation within the band’s loose (but not too loose) and lively sound (acoustic guitar virtuoso Martin Martin Quittenton is a welcome new addition to the band’s ranks).
+For one, Rod only pens three of the albums nine songs (one in collaboration with Wood), the layered guitars are even more prominent but at the expense of the keyboards, and the album is more likely to feature violins, mandolins, and other such folksy instrumentation (acoustic guitar virtuoso Martin Quittenton steps more to the forefront on this album) within the band’s loose (but not too loose) and lively sound.
 That richly authentic sound, again led by Wood’s gritty guitar playing, Waller’s huge, bottomed out wallop, and Stewart’s inimitable vocals, is again this album’s primary attraction, though there are several stellar songs as well.
 In particular, I love the guitars on the catchy title track, his cover of a then-obscure Bob Dylan ballad (“Only a Hobo”) sounds definitive, the earthy sing along melody of “My Way Of Giving” is extremely enjoyable (plus covering a Small Faces song was a ballsy move given that he had just replaced Steve Marriott in the Small Faces), “Cut Across Shorty” is a chaotic jam with incendiary intertwining guitars and inspired playing by the whole band, who even manage to upstage Stewart on this one, and “Lady Day” is a sentimental, gently melodic ballad which features more wonderful slide guitar.
 Elsewhere, I enjoy his distinctive covers of Bobby Womack’s (by way of The Rolling Stones, I’d suspect) “All Over Now” and Elton John’s “Country Comfort,” yet these songs don’t seem entirely necessary given their superior well known previous versions, and the album starts to lose some steam towards the end.
 Don’t get me wrong, rich guitar textures also appear on “Jo’s Lament,” but it's also a bit boring, and "You're My Girl (I Don't Want to Discuss It)" is a generic riff rocker that ends a very good album on a disappointing note.
 Still, Gasoline Alley makes for a fine companion piece to The Rod Stewart Album and is the superior effort of the two; it’s too bad that Rod couldn’t bottle this album’s rough yet right sound for some of his later releases.

 Every Picture Tells A Story (Mercury ’71) Rating: A+